 \subsubsection{Hot corino}

-We have further examined a low-mass star-forming region to assess the impact of our proposed BEs on abundance estimation.
-This study considers three stages: the isothermal collapsing stage, the warm-up stage, and the post-warm-up stage.
-During the isothermal collapsing stage, the cloud is allowed to collapse from a minimum density of $n_{min}=3 \times 10^3$~cm$^{-3}$ to a maximum density of $n_{max}=10^7$~cm$^{-3}$ in one million years, while maintaining a gas temperature of 10~K and ice temperature of 10~K. The initial abundance for this model is taken from the final abundance of the dark cloud model discussed in $\S$~\ref{sec:dc}.
-The visual extinction at the first stage can vary with the density following the relation provided by \cite{garr11}, resulting in a variation of $A_V=2-446$.
-In the warm-up stage, the density and visual extinction parameters are consistently set to their maximum values for an additional one million years while the temperature gradually rises to a peak of $\sim 200$~K. During the post-warm-up stage, the parameters listed above remain at their maximum values for an additional $10^5$~years.
+We further examined a low-mass star-forming region to assess the impact of our proposed BEs on abundance estimations.
+We considered three stages: the isothermal collapsing stage, the warm-up stage, and the post-warm-up stage.
+During the isothermal collapsing stage, the cloud was allowed to collapse from a minimum density of $n_{min}=3 \times 10^3$~cm$^{-3}$ to a maximum density of $n_{max}=10^7$~cm$^{-3}$ in 1 million years, with a constant gas temperature of 10~K and an ice temperature of 10~K. The initial abundance for this model was taken from the final abundance of the dark cloud model discussed in Sect.~\ref{sec:dc}.
+The visual extinction in the first stage was allowed to vary with the density following the relation provided by \cite{garr11}, resulting in a variation of $A_V=2-446$.
+In the warm-up stage, the density and visual extinction parameters were consistently set to their maximum values for an additional 1 million years, and the temperature gradually rose to a peak of $\sim 200$~K. During the post-warm-up stage, the parameters listed above remained at their maximum values for an additional $10^5$~years.

 The upper panel of Fig.~\ref{fig:hc} shows the time evolution of the abundances of gas-phase radicals.
-With the new BE value, the gas-phase abundance of NO (black dashed curve) has decreased significantly during the warm-up stage.
+With the new BE value, the gas-phase abundance of NO (dashed black curve) decreases significantly during the warm-up stage.
 In the lower panel of Fig.~\ref{fig:hc}, we show the abundances of NO and its related species separately.
-The uncertainties in the BE calculations are also considered here as it was discussed in the context of Fig.~\ref{fig:dc}.
+The uncertainties in the BE calculations are also considered here as discussed in the context of Fig.~\ref{fig:dc}.
 In \autoref{tab:abun}, we compare the peak abundances (peak value is taken beyond the isothermal stage) and the peak abundance ratio of some NO-related species obtained from our simulations with that observed by \cite{cout19}.
 With the new BEs (represented by the dashed curves), we observe a significant reduction in the abundances of NO, N$_2$O, HNO, and NH$_2$OH.
 Conversely, there is a surge in the abundance of HONO.